 Batter consistency – Batter is very important, as it needs to be the not too thick or too runny.
 Measure out ingredients carefully whilst preparing the batter.

-Let the batter proof – The only way to achieve the perfect texture is by letting the batter proof before frying.
-Then the breaded part will be soft, whilst the topping will be crunchy and delicious.
+Let the batter proof – The only way to achieve the perfect texture is by letting the yeasted dough proof before frying.
+This makes the interior soft, with a perfectly fried crunchy exterior.

-Fry immediately – For the perfect shape, make one Korean Corn Dog at a time and fry it immediately.
-If you make them all and then fry, the corn dogs can easily lose shape, come out lumpy or split.
+Fry immediately – For the perfect shape, make one Korean Corn Dog at a time and fry it immediately so it holds its shape.

-Pat dry potatoes – Before rolling the battered hot dog through the cubed potatoes, pat them dry with paper towels.
-This ensures they will stick well to the batter.
-I also recommend tossing the potato cubes through corn starch beforehand, for an even better stick.
+Pat dry potatoes – Before rolling the battered hot dog through the cubed potatoes, pat dry the potato with paper towels.
+This makes them stick better to the batter.
+Or toss them through corn starch beforehand.

 Variations & Flavours

-The best thing about Korean Corn Dogs is that they can be customised with different fillings, toppings or sauces.
+The best thing about Korean Hot Dogs is that they can be customised with different fillings, toppings or sauces.
 Here are some of my favourites:

 Filling